Tips for McKinsey Solve Game: practical advice for success

 If you focus on the wrong data, you’re more likely to provide an incorrect answer while wasting precious time (that you might not have).

-An example of this: in the Ecosystem, the most important data you should pay attention to are elevation, depth, and temperature ranges.
+An example of this: in the Ecosystem, the most important data you should pay attention to are calories needed, calories provided, elevation/depth and temperature ranges.
 These are the key facts you need to formulate your answers while others are just distractions.

 Hardware tips